 Written By: Dr. Nate Jones, PT

 Dry needling is the use of thin needles to treat musculoskeletal pain and weakness.
 The needles do not inject anything (thus the term “dry”), and they are typically inserted into the painful areas within the muscles.
 Think about how if you grab your upper traps there tend to be tight and tender spots; these would be examples of areas dry needles would be inserted into.
-Once the needle is in the muscle there are two techniques that can be used to relieve the painful area.
+Once the needle is in the muscle there are two common techniques that can be used to relieve the painful area (there are other techniques, but they are less common).
 The first is called pistoning - the needle is moved in and out of the area repeatedly until the muscle twitches.
 The second is the use of electric stimulation with needles, which surprisingly, tends to be more comfortable for most people - leads are hooked up to one or more needles and electricity is run through them into the muscles, which results in repeated muscle contractions.
 With the electric stimulation, the needles are typically left in the tissue for anywhere from 1 to 10 minutes.

 That being said, dry needling generally cannot permanently fix pain by itself.
 The stimulus from the needles tells your nervous system to tell your muscles to act more normal, thus opening up a temporary window of opportunity that can be taken advantage of and reinforced with exercise.
 True long term nervous system and local tissue change does not occur from dry needling alone; a stimulus from exercise is required to make a lasting, more permanent change.
 Dry needling can, however, significantly speed up recovery time and decrease pain more quickly than just exercise alone.
 It can be used as a reset button on the nervous system to make a movement pain free within minutes, and subsequently the movement can be loaded and worked into more quickly than if the pain were persistent and we just waited for it to decrease solely with exercise.